courtney-rosenthal/python-examples/SETUP.md

     sudo apt install python3-pip3
     pip3 install mu-editor

+For Ubuntu 16.04, you'll need to downlevel iPython with the following:

     pip3 uninstall ipython
     pip3 install ipython==7.9.0

 At this point, Mu Editor should be installed and working.

-To test, run: mu-editor
+To test, run:

+    mu-editor

+# Adding Mu Editor to Gnome Desktop

-Next, to add an icon to the launcher, do:
+To add an icon to the launcher, do:

     cd ~/.local/share/applications
     wget https://raw.githubusercontent.com/mu-editor/mu/master/conf/mu.codewith.editor.desktop